snoazll/Seytani/README.md

 Şeytani is a dark fantasy novel, split into four novellas.
 * Şeytani: Xinmao, the first act of Şeytani, was published in December 2021.
 While originally available in Turkish, an English adaptation is also available in stores.

-## E-Book Stores
+## Stores
 Şeytani: Xinmao is available on many publishing platforms for free.

-A Markdown version will also be available.
+### Xinmao

 #### Türkçe
 * [Kobo](https://www.kobo.com/tr/tr/ebook/xinmao)